Pygmy sperm whale: Melon

 Like other toothed whales, the pygmy sperm whale has a "melon", a body of fat and wax in the head that it uses to focus and modulate the sounds it makes.
 The inner core of the melon has a higher wax content than the outer cortex.
 The inner core transmits sound more slowly than the outer layer, allowing it to refract sound into a highly directional beam.
 Behind the melon, separated by a thin membrane, is the spermaceti organ.
 Both the melon and the spermaceti organ are encased in a thick fibrous coat, resembling a bursa.
 The whale produces sound by moving air through the right nasal cavity, which includes a valvular structure, or museau de singe, with a thickened vocal reed, functioning like the vocal cords of humans.

 Stomach

 The stomach has three chambers.
 The first chamber, or forestomach, is not glandular, and opens directly into the second, fundic chamber, which is lined by digestive glands.
 A narrow tube runs from the second to the third, or pyloric, stomach, which is also glandular, and connects, via a sphincter, to the duodenum.
 Although fermentation of food material apparently occurs in the small intestine, no caecum is present.

 Brain

 The rostroventral dura of the brain contains a significant concentration of magnetite crystals, which suggests that K. breviceps can navigate by magnetoreception.

 Studies have also shown that compared to the sperm whale, the pygmy sperm whale brain has significantly fewer neurons, which may be connected to a decreased complexity in social interaction and group-based living.

+Microbiome

+Samples of blowhole mucus from a rescued pygmy sperm whale were studied between 1993 and 1994, during its rehabilitation.
+These samples included blood cells and a variety of microbes, such as various ciliates, yeast-like organisms and bacteria, although these were seen intermittently.
+One new species of microorganism, the flagellate Jarrellia atramenti, was described from these samples, and was consistently observed throughout the period of rehabilitation.
+This flagellate is considered a normal, benign microbial component of the respiratory tract of this whale species.